Special Education Needs and Disabilities

 There is one parking bay allocated for blue badge holders in the school car park.

-e) The school's SEN Policy provides much greater detail about the type of support, interventions, strategies and resources that may be used to help meet the needs of each child.
-Once a child's needs have been identified and the relevant assessments undertaken, the class teacher and/or SENCO will inform parents as to how school is planning to support their child and what they might do to help at home.
+The school's SEN Policy provides much greater detail about the type of support, interventions, strategies and resources that may be used to help meet the needs of each child.
+Once a child's needs have been identified and the relevant assessments undertaken, the class teacher and/or SENDCO will inform parents as to how school is planning to support their child and what they might do to help at home.

 This additional and/or different support might be in the form of:

-Children with Special Needs are actively encouraged to access activities before and after school - such as morning club as well as clubs after school such as drama, Irish dancing, multi skills, dodge ball, football and art.
+Children with Special Needs are actively encouraged to access activities before and after school - for example morning club as well as clubs after school such as drama, Irish dancing, multi skills, dodge ball, football and art.

-We recognise that persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEN.
+We recognise that persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEND.

 Appropriate support will be provided in distressing circumstances where bullying is suspected or there has been bereavement, as we are aware of the significant impact that this can have on the well-being of a pupil.